Yangon Region: Transport

 Yangon Region has the best transportation infrastructure in the country.
 All transport to and from the rest of the country (and the world) goes through Yangon.
 Five "highways" link Yangon to the rest of the country.
 (To be sure, the definition of highway is loosely used.
 Most highways are no more than two lane roads.)
 Yangon International Airport is the main international gateway of the country.
 Yangon Central Railway Station is a major hub of the 5068 km Myanmar Railways system.
-Twante Canal, which links Yangon to Ayeyarwaddy Region, is also widely used for both transport and commerce.
+Twante Canal, which links Yangon to Ayeyarwady Region, is also widely used for both transport and commerce.

 As motor transportation is highly expensive for most people, buses are the main mode of transportation within the division or regions nearby.
 In January 2008, Yangon Region had nearly 182,000 motor vehicles, 17.7% of the country's total.

 Education

 Although the city of Yangon has the best education facilities in the country, the educational facilities and opportunities available in the rest of Yangon Region are extremely poor.
 Many students in rural and poor districts do not finish middle school.
 According to official statistics, only about 23% of primary school students make it to high school.
 Most students are enrolled in the public school system.
 Private schools, which cost at least $8,000 a year in tuition per student, are strictly the preserve of the elite.

 Nearly all of the division's universities are in Greater Yangon.
 Dagon University in North Dagon and the University of East Yangon in Thanlyin are among the largest undergraduate universities in the country.
 Yangon's University of Medicine 1, Yangon, University of Medicine 2, Yangon, Yangon Technological University, University of Computer Studies, Yangon and Thanlyin's Myanmar Maritime University are among the most selective universities in Myanmar.

 The University of West Yangon in Htantabin and the Officers Training School in Hmawbi are two major institutions of higher education outside Greater Yangon.